-Quality is never an accident.
-It is always the result of high intentions, sincere effort and skilful execution.
+Quality is not an accident.
+It's the result of high intentions, sincere effort and skillful execution.

 We build quality custom basses for professional and amateur musicians.

-Our instruments feature a strong and clear output signal, unique customization options and easy technical modifiability.
+Our instruments feature a strong and clear output signal and unique customization options.

 We are mindful of our responsibility towards man and environment.
 We consciously do not use wood from tropical rainforests, nor do we make unverifiable marketing statements about the tonal properties of wood in musical instruments with electric sound generation.